rinx/alvd/README.md

 Egress filter feature
 ---

-alvd has an egress filter feature that is extensible by using Lua scripts.
+alvd has an egress filter feature (filtering, sorting, translating, etc...) that is extensible by using Lua scripts.

 To enable it, run alvd server by passing a path to the Lua scripts.

     $ ./alvd server --egress-filter-lua-filepath=examples/egress-filter/sort.lua

 There're various types of examples of filters are available in [examples/egress-filter](examples/egress-filter) directory.

+This feature is powered by [yuin/gopher-lua](https://github.com/yuin/gopher-lua) and [vadv/gopher-lua-libs](https://github.com/vadv/gopher-lua-libs).

 Current Status